La Martinière College, Lucknow: After 1857

 La Martinière Lucknow, like its counterpart in Calcutta, expanded rapidly after the rebellion of 1857 There were 148 students on its rolls in 1859, but the number had increased to 277 by 1862.
 Boarders came from all over the province from districts like Pratapgarh, Mirzapur, Gorakhpur, Allahabad, Kanpur and Etawah.

 The records show that in 1865 over 120 boys qualified for admission to the higher department of the Civil Engineering College at Roorkee.

-In the years following the mutiny, the city of Lucknow, now under the British Crown, was redesigned.
-La Martinière emerged as an outpost of the British Empire and it acquired the traditions of English public schools.

 In 1869, the La Martinière Girls' School was founded and in 1871 it moved to its present location in the compound of Khurshid Manzil.
 Initially the Girls' School was under the management of the Boys' School.
 The La Martinière College Principal was in overall charge of both the Boys' and Girls' Schools, with the Girls' school headed by a Lady Superintendent.

-The late nineteenth century and the early twentieth century saw the emergence of the school as an exclusive school preferred by the landed aristocracy of Awadh.

 In 1945, the college celebrated its Centenary.

 In wake of threat of invasion by the Japanese during the Second World War, the Calcutta Schools were re-located to Lucknow.